exAspArk/batch-loader/README.md

 end
 </pre>

-Now we can resolve all the collected `BatchLoader` objects:
+Now if we would like to use (`puts`) the lazy objects, they will automatically load and return the loaded values:

 <pre>
 puts users # => SELECT * FROM users WHERE id IN (1, 2, 3)